We’re going to talk about something hard today: preventing child sexual abuse.

 I am all about creating a more compassionate world.
 I am investing in our future by supporting parents, coaches, family members, and mentors today to parent and teach with presence, regard, and compassion in order for our children to thrive now AND in the future.

-*If you are a parent, a professional, or a person who influences the life of a child, check out Regarding Our Children, my 30-day online class.
-This is all about setting our children up to thrive.
+When you sign up, you get instant access to all nine lessons plus the accompanying workbook.
 I bring in my clinical, trauma-informed expertise working with clients; my decades of mindfulness; and my experience being “in the trenches” as a mom to share with you researched-backed ways to instill a sense of resilience in your child, empathy, compassion, a growth mindset, and how to support them to be “leaders of their own lives.”
-Get on the waitlist and get notified when registration opens for the next session.
+Check out ROC here.